niquet/learn-devops/README.md

 ## References and Resources

+<a name="the-complete-guide-to-devops">1</a>: [What is Devops? | The complete guide to DevOps (With Examples)](https://medium.com/cuelogic-technologies/what-is-devops-the-complete-guide-to-devops-with-examples-13db789dd1c), last visited: 2020-12-28

-<a name="how-to-become-a-devops-engineer">1</a>: [How To Become a DevOps Engineer In Six Months or Less](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737), last visited: 2020-12-28
+<a name="how-to-become-a-devops-engineer">2</a>: [How To Become a DevOps Engineer In Six Months or Less](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737), last visited: 2020-12-28